-The 3rd Annual TEDxChilliwack event will be held place on Saturday, April 14, 2018 at G. W. Graham Theatre
+The 3rd Annual TEDxChilliwack event took place on Saturday, April 14, 2018 at G. W. Graham Theatre

 Low Back Pain: Myths vs. Facts

-Low back pain is one of the worlds leading musculoskeletal disorder and sooner or later, eight out of 10 of us will be affected by it.
+Low back pain is one of the world's leading musculoskeletal disorder and sooner or later, eight out of 10 of us will be affected by it.
 In the past two decades, we have had amazing scientific and technological advancements in the field of health care.
-Despite having multiple diagnostic tools and interventions for low back pain, it seems to be poorly managed with the disability rates consistently increasing since the late 1990’s.
+Despite having multiple diagnostic tools and interventions for low back pain, it seems to be poorly managed.
+Disability rates have consistently increased since the late 1990’s.
 Sid will bust the common myths about back pain and reinforce what the latest evidence says is best for your back.

 Progress is the combination of slow, small and steady steps repeated time and time again.
 In the moment, it may not feel like much is changing but when we look back, we can see how far we've come.
 We’re bombarded with messages of bigger is better, or more is never enough.
 Consequently, we measure our small wins on oversized scales, and get discouraged when the needle doesn’t tip.
 Using smaller, more sensitive scales to measure progress allows us to detect and celebrate the small movements forward—because ultimately it’s these small steps that combine to create transformative changes.